Graduation Requirements and Degrees

-- Cumulative grade point average of 2.00 or above;
+- Cumulative grade point average of 2.00 or better.

 - Compliance with mandatory course requirements.

-- Compliance with the upper level writing requirement (ULWR); and
+- Compliance with the upper level writing requirement.

-- Fulfillment of Professionl Skills Requirement in the case of students transferring from another law school, a minimum of forty- five (45) credit hours must be completed at MSU Law.
+- In the case of students transferring from another law school, a minimum of 45 credit hours must be completed at MSU Law. .

-In order to be eligible for class honors upon graduation, a student must have received at least fifty-three (53) graded credits from classes taken at MSU College of Law, excluding those taken on a Pass/Fail or Credit/No Credit basis, and credits taken at other schools.
+In order to be eligible for class honors upon graduation, a student must have received at least 53 credits from classes taken at MSU College of Law, excluding those taken on a Pass/Fail or Credit/No Credit basis, and credits taken at other schools.
+The calculation of final class rank upon graduation shall not include any students who have not received at least 70 credits from classes taken at MSU College of Law, excluding those taken on a Pass/Fail or Credit/No Credit basis, and credits taken at other schools.

 Honors for Graduation

-Candidates for the degree of Juris Doctor whose cumulative grade point average is 3.25 or higher will graduate with honors, as follows:
+Candidates for the degree of Juris Doctor whose cumulative grade point average is 3.25 or higher and subject to the Honors and Final Class Rank policy, will graduate with honors, as follows:

-For the purposes of calculating honors and class rank, students repeating a course will have the two grades earned in each course averaged.
+For the purpose of calculating honors and class rank, students retaking a course will have the two grades averaged together.

 Master of Jurisprudence in Legal Doctrine and Analysis (MJ)